freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-11.english.md

 ## Description
 <section id='description'>

 Later on, you will be adding more elements to the dashboard container.
-Set the `display` to `flex` and the `align-items` to `center` to it so those items will be vertically centered.
+Set the `display` to `flex` and the `align-items` to `center` so those items will be vertically centered.
 </section>

 ## Instructions